 I was inspired to talk with John after having an unpleasant debate with a local lawyer and history-buff.
 He was perfectly pleasant and respectful, but his views I found to be highly cynical and disappointing.
-(With his permission, the entire dialogue can be found in the show notes.)
+(With his permission, the entire dialogue can be found below.)

 As I understand it, his view is that it is essentially impossible for the central government, the one and only issuer of the currency, to safely do anything bold, without offsetting that spending one-to-one with taxation or bond sales, in advance.
 In his own words:

 I simply believe the government has to pay for those programs through taxes or serious consequences will result.
 Often, the tradeoff is worth it - I'd gladly pay more taxes for universal healthcare for example.

 This is because, regardless how desperate the program may be needed, creating the money to do it would increase the money supply, which would cause inflation, which would cause the people to rise up and literally bring down the entire government.
 In other words, the quantity theory of money is so volatile that even the state’s monopoly on violence is no match for the unbridled rage that would result from the inflation caused by the new money necessary to implement that bold policy.